itlibrary/salesforce-metadata-backup/README.md

 ## @Author: Bhoopender Pal Singh
 ## @License: GPL-3.0

+###
 ### This utility backs up all specified metadata from the specified Salesforce Org.
+###

 **What are the required Third Party Software?**
 1. Oracle Java
 2. Apache Ant
 3. ant-salesforce.jar

 	Place this jar in Ant's 'lib' directory.
 This jar is also checked-in with this project in 'ant-libs' directory.
 4. ant-contrib-1.0b3.jar

 	Place this jar in Ant's 'lib' directory.
 This jar is also checked-in with this project in 'ant-libs' directory.

 **How to Run?**
 1. Open terminal (command prompt) and switch to your base directory of this project i.e. where you placed:

 	build.xml

 	build.properties
 2. Configure build.properties

-	Specify your preferences e.g. SFDC API Version, Org Credentials, Desired Metadata to backup, Org Login URL
+	Specify your preferences e.g. SFDC API Version, Org Credentials, Desired Metadata to backup, Org Login URL.
 3. Execute

-	Just type *ant* on the terminal and hit ENTER key
+	Just type *ant* on the terminal and hit ENTER key.
 4. This will download all specified metadata and create a package.xml in 'src' folder.